-- Sour cream and/or ranch dressing, for serving with (optional)
+- Sour cream and/or ranch dressing, for serving (optional)

 - Distribute ham on top of cheese, then top with sliced pickle and a drizzle of hot sauce to taste (if using).
-Top with remaining 4 ounces (or 1 cup) of cheese.
+Top with remaining half (1 cup) of the Gruyere cheese.
 Fold over each tortilla so it's a half-moon shape.

 - To cook quesadillas, heat about 2 teaspoons of vegetable oil in a large non-stick frying pan over medium-low heat.
 Gently swirl the oil around the pan to coat.Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches as necessary.